jaquith/cmp-integrations/README.md

 2. Add 4 extensions from the extensions folder, making sure to update the `example-map` extension to match your setup.

-    - `extension-1-example-map.js` - Pre Loader, provides the mapping of TiQ tag UIDs to CMP groups.  **Requires modification and maintenance per customer implementation.**
+    - `extension-1-example-map.js` - Pre Loader, provides the mapping of TiQ tag UIDs to CMP groups.  **Must be updated for each implementation.**

     - `extension-2-cmp-variants.js` - Pre Loader, provides the CMP-specific logic needed for each supported integration.
 If needed, a new variant can be created to support a new CMP.